Multi-Agent Diverse Generative Adversarial Networks: Related Work

 Liu \etal~\cite{liu2016coupled} presented Coupled GAN, a method for training two generators with shared parameters to learn the joint distribution of the data.
 The shared parameters guide both the generators towards similar subspaces but since they are trained independently on two domains, they promote diverse generations.
 Durugkar \etal~\cite{durugkar2016generative} proposed a model with multiple discriminators whereby an ensemble of multiple discriminators have been shown to stabilize the training of the generator by guiding it to produce better samples.

 W-GAN~\cite{arjovsky2017wasserstein} is a recent technique which employs integral probability metrics based on the earth mover distance rather than the JS-divergences that the original GAN uses.
 BEGAN~\cite{berthelot2017began} builds upon W-GAN using an autoencoder based equilibrium enforcing technique alongside the Wasserstein distance.
-DCGAN~\cite{radford2015unsupervised} was an iconic technique which used fully convolutional generator and discriminator for the first time and was able to generate compelling generations along with the introduction of batch normalization thus stabilizing the training procedure.
+DCGAN~\cite{radford2015unsupervised} was a seminal technique which used a fully convolutional generator and discriminator for the first time along with the introduction of batch normalization thus stabilizing the training procedure, and was able to generate compelling generations.
 GoGAN~\cite{juefei2017gang} introduced a training procedure for the training of the discriminator using a maximum margin formulation alongside the earth mover distance based on the Wasserstein-1 metric.~\cite{arora2017generalization} introduced a technique and theoretical formulation stating the importance of multiple generators and discriminators in order to completely model the data distribution.
 In terms of employing multiple generators, our work is closest to~\cite{arora2017generalization,liu2016coupled,ghosh2016message}.
 However, while using multiple generators, our method explicitly enforces them to capture diverse modes.